 God is the Creator and He can see into the depths of the human heart; He has a grasp on our nature and essence as corrupt human beings.
 This is why only God can reveal the sin that people would never discover.
 But we are just created beings and we absolutely cannot see into our own essence, nor do we have the ability to reveal our own corrupt nature.
 All we can do is talk about our understandings of our satanic, corrupt dispositions after God has revealed our corruption, and even so, our own understanding can never reach the level of what God reveals.
 Just as the Lord Jesus says, “You have heard that it was said of them of old time, You shall not kill; and whoever shall kill shall be in danger of the judgment: But I say to you, That whoever is angry with his brother without a cause shall be in danger of the judgment: and whoever shall say to his brother, Raca, shall be in danger of the council: but whoever shall say, You fool, shall be in danger of hell fire. … You have heard that it was said by them of old time, You shall not commit adultery: But I say to you, That whoever looks on a woman to lust after her has committed adultery with her already in his heart” (Matthew 5:21–22, 27–28).
 This shows us that before the Lord Jesus revealed mankind’s corruption, we all thought things like this: “Even though I thought about it, I didn’t actually commit murder or adultery, so that’s not really a sin.”
 It was only through what the Lord Jesus’ words revealed that we realized that getting angry at our brothers and sisters is a sin, and that committing adultery in our hearts is committing the sin of adultery.
 We can see from this that the Lord Jesus’ words revealed corruption of ours that we had never before recognized, and what they showed of our corruption went beyond what was shown through the laws and the commandments.
 If it hadn’t been for the Lord Jesus’ revelations, we never would have understood our own corruption.
 In addition, the Lord Jesus rebuked the scribes and the Pharisees by saying, “Woe to you, scribes and Pharisees, hypocrites! for you are like to white washed sepulchers, which indeed appear beautiful outward, but are within full of dead men’s bones, and of all uncleanness.
 Even so you also outwardly appear righteous to men, but within you are full of hypocrisy and iniquity” (Matthew 23:27–28).
 We all know that the scribes and the Pharisees were well versed in the Scripture and were always serving Jehovah God in the temple as well as frequently preaching to believers.
 They were really respected and supported by those of the Jewish faith, who could not at all see their rebellious behaviors—they had no discernment regarding the scribes and Pharisees.
 But the Lord Jesus exposed their hypocritical essence, hitting the nail on the head.
 Only then did believers see that the way the Pharisees suffered and expended themselves was just to be looked up to and adored by others; it was not genuinely expending themselves for God, but they were working hard for the sake of their own status and their own living.
 They were not true believers.
 This makes it evident that God’s words can lay bare mankind’s essence and expose the corruption hidden deep inside human hearts.

 Now let’s take a look together at a passage from the word of Almighty God revealing people’s lack of true devotion to God.
-Almighty God says, “All those with memory will confess this fact: Man lives for himself and is loyal to himself.
-I do not believe that your answer is entirely correct, for you each exist in your respective lives, each are struggling in your own distress.
-Therefore, what you are loyal to is the people you love and the things that please you, and you are not entirely loyal to yourselves.
-Because you are each influenced by the people, occurrences, and things around you, you are not truly loyal to yourselves.
-I speak these words not to commend being loyal to yourselves, but to expose your loyalty to any one thing.
-For throughout these many years, I have never received loyalty from any of you.
-You have followed Me these many years, yet have never given Me an iota of loyalty.
-Rather, you have revolved around the people you love and the things that please you, so much so that they are kept close to your hearts and never forsaken, anytime, anywhere. … Though you may sacrifice a thing or two for Me, it does not represent your all, and does not show that it is Me to whom you are truly loyal.
-You involve yourselves in the undertakings which you are passionate about: Some are loyal to sons and daughters, others to husbands, wives, riches, work, superiors, status, or women.
-For that which you are loyal to, you have never felt wearied or annoyed; rather, you increasingly long to possess greater quantities and quality of the things to which you are loyal, and you have never despaired.
-Myself and My words are always pushed to the very last position in terms of things about which you are passionate.
-And you have no choice but to rank them last; some even leave the last place for something to be loyal to that they have yet to discover.
-They have never kept any amount of Me in their hearts.
-Perhaps you will think that I ask too much of you or wrongfully accuse you, but have you ever given thought to the fact that when you are happily spending time with your family, you have never once been loyal to Me?
+Almighty God says, “Anyone with a memory will acknowledge this fact: Man lives for himself and is loyal to himself.
+I do not believe your answers to be entirely correct, for you each exist in your respective lives and each are struggling with your own suffering.
+As such, you are loyal to the people you love and the things that please you; you are not entirely loyal to yourselves.
+Because you are each influenced by the people, occurrences, and objects around you, you are not truly loyal to yourselves.
+I speak these words not to endorse being loyal to yourselves, but to expose your loyalty to any one thing, for over the course of so many years, I have never received loyalty from any of you.
+You have followed Me all these years, yet have never given Me one iota of loyalty.
+Instead, you have revolved around the people you love and the things that please you—so much so that at all times, and wherever you go, you keep them close to your hearts and have never abandoned them. … Though you may sacrifice a thing or two for Me, it does not represent your all, and does not show that it is Me to whom you are truly loyal.
+You involve yourselves in undertakings about which you are passionate: Some people are loyal to sons and daughters, others to husbands, wives, riches, work, superiors, status, or women.
+You never feel weary or annoyed toward the things you are loyal to; instead, you grow ever more eager to possess these things in greater quantity, and higher quality, and you never give up.
+I and My words are always pushed back behind the things you are passionate about.
+And you have no choice but to rank them last.
+There are even those who leave this last place for things they are loyal to that they have yet to discover.
+Never has there been the slightest trace of Me in their hearts.
+You may think that I ask too much of you or am wrongfully accusing you—but have you ever given any thought to the fact that while you are happily spending time with your family, you have never once been loyal to Me?
 At times like this, does it not pain you?
-When your hearts are filled with joy receiving payment for your labors, do you not feel disheartened that you have not furnished yourselves with sufficient truth?
+When your hearts are filled with joy, and you are rewarded for your labors, do you not feel disheartened at not having furnished yourselves with sufficient truth?
 When have you wept for not having received My approval?
-You rack your brains and take great pains for your sons and daughters, yet still you are not satisfied, still you believe that you have not been diligent toward them, that you have not devoted all of your effort.
-But to Me, you have always been remiss and careless, keeping Me only in your memories and not enduring in your hearts” (“To Whom Are You Loyal?” in The Word Appears in the Flesh).
+You rack your brains and take great pains for the sake of your sons and daughters, yet still you are not satisfied; still you believe that you have not been diligent on their behalf, that you have not done everything you can for them.
+Toward Me, however, you have always been remiss and careless; I am only in your memories, but I do not endure in your hearts” (“To Whom Are You Loyal?” in The Word Appears in the Flesh).

 Almighty God’s words very incisively expose the innate corruption of mankind and leave us utterly convinced.
 Through Almighty God’s words combined with reflection on our own behavior, we can see how deeply corrupted by Satan we are, and that we resist God and rebel against Him by nature.
 We don’t remotely love the truth.
 Even though we work and expend ourselves for God in the outside after becoming believers, we are only truly devoted to the people, matters, and things that we love, and we seek nothing but our own future, destination, and hopes.
 We’re trying to use our work and personal expenditures to conduct transactions with God, to get something from Him.
 It’s not true devotion or love for God; it’s not truly to satisfy Him.
 Just think—if God hadn’t made these revelations, who among us would know our nature of being rebellious against God?
 Aside from God, who could understand mankind’s essence, and which person could so thoroughly expose mankind’s rebellious disposition?
 It’s evident from this that only God can expose mankind’s corruption, and without the revelations of God, we would never understand our corrupt essence as human beings.
 This is the third essential difference to discern between the words of God and the words of man.